skye2k2/triple-triad/README.md

 - Allow users to choose names (maybe from a selection of FF VIII characters, to avoid vulgarity)
 - Add 30-second countdown timer per turn + autoplay functionality (initial logic for AI bots, just play the first card found that can capture an opponent's card, or the most defensive card available)
 - Add keyboard/controller support
+- Add effects for clicking rematch buttons, with indicator of if opponent wants a rematch
 - Add hover effect outline for target location when dragging card
 - Add all extended game rule options (Open, Chain, Plus)
-- Stress tester script, to see how many active games can run at a time, and limit games to that upper bound, to ensure a minimum performance level
+- Stress tester script, to see how many active games can run at a time, and limit games to that upper bound, to ensure a minimum performance level (https://stackoverflow.com/a/16426868/5334305)
 - See about adding to https://www.crazygames.com/c/io
 - Create AI bot node clients, and allow player to choose to wait for a human or have a bot opponent
 - Allow page refresh without quitting match